Fashioning Amendments and Seeding Techniques to Rebuild Essential Genera of Endophytes and other soil Nutrient mobilizers (FAST REGEN)

 Seed Pellets

 In the fall of year 1 we manufactured separate seed pellets (a single seed with a protective and/or nourishing coating) with winter wheat and peas as nuclei.
 Camelina seeds are too small to use as nuclei of seed pellets and therefore were added as an outer layer to pea or wheat seed pellets, or to clay pellets, creating a seed bomb (a ball with a lot of seeds).
 We tumbled seeds in cement mixers without mixing paddles, with powdered clays, sifted generic compost, symbiotic and/or anti-herbicide compost tea, and biochar in various combinations.
+We conducted a limited test adding radishes and clover as compliments to wispy camelina and peas with low uptake.
 We conducted a number of field trials and smaller performance tests on seed pellets and seed bombs to evaluate resilience and plant establishment.

 FAST REGEN

-We plan to terminate cover crops with a small crimper roller and/or shallow tilling shortly prior to corn planting in year 2.
-Field corn planting and harvest will then proceed as usual.
+We terminated cover crops with a small roller crimper shortly prior to corn planting in year 2.
+Field corn planting and harvest then proceeded as usual.

 FAST REGEN diagram 2022.12.01